ChimeHQ/RelativeCollections/README.md

 }
 ```

-To get this working, you also need to define a few core operations on the weight values.
+To get this working, we also need to define a few core operations on the `Weight`.
 You can do that through a `Configuration` property.

 ```swift
 let config = DependantArray<Metrics, Int>.Configuration(